civilcfd/civilcfd.github.io/README.md

 [Download](https://github.com/civilcfd/Civil-CFD/releases) the latest release of Civil-CFD.
 The "[Civil-CFD-Win64.zip](https://github.com/civilcfd/Civil-CFD/releases/download/v0.1.1/Civil-CFD-Win64.zip)" file contains the latest 64-bit binary release for Windows.
 The installation steps for Windows are as follows:

-1. First download and install [Paraview](https://www.paraview.org).
+1. First download and install the latest version of [Paraview](https://www.paraview.org).
+It is recommended to try running Paraview, as 3D features of Civil-CFD will not work if Paraview doesn't work.
 2. Copy the "[Civil-CFD-Win64.zip](https://github.com/civilcfd/Civil-CFD/releases/download/v0.1.1/Civil-CFD-Win64.zip)" file to the install location and unzip the contents.
 3. Install the Microsoft Visual C++ redistributable by running the "vc_redist.x64.exe" file included.
 4. Install the Microsoft MPI runtime by running the "msmpisetup.exe" file included.